Overview

 This was the initial pass at

-with "quick-swapping" in mind.
+re-organizing the equipment screen with "quick-swapping" in mind.
 The "inventory level" categorization was also added to make it easier to understand what item type you were looking at.

 Player Feedback